Emily Jans is a retired professional kickboxer who won the 2012 Australian Amateur Boxing title. This was in the Elite Women’s 64kg division.

 It gives her everything she needs.

 “I get plenty of protein, iron, zinc, and calcium etc by eating my lentils, chickpeas, tofu, tempeh, beans, nuts, grains and veggies without the need for regular dietary supplements.
 My recent success just strengthens the point that the vegan diet can provide adequate nutrition for the highest level of fitness.”

 A global necessity

 “Coming back to the issue of veganism, that’s a massive part of how I demonstrate my politics in everyday life.
 The average, meat and dairy based diet of rich, Western countries is literally eating up the world.
-Agribusiness wastes exorbitant amounts of water, human grade food and arable land to raise livestock, creates massive amounts of pollution, often oppresses workers (employing illegal immigrants to do unsafe work such as on the kill floors of major US slaughterhouses) and treats animals as if they were nothing more than pieces of shit on a conveyer belt, without the capacity to feel pain or joy and taking their lives in the most disgustingly inhumane ways.
+Agribusiness wastes exorbitant amounts of water, human grade food and arable land to raise livestock.
+It creates massive amounts of pollution, often oppresses workers (employing illegal immigrants to do unsafe work such as on the kill floors of major US slaughterhouses).
+It treats animals as if they were nothing more than pieces of rubbish on a conveyer belt.
+It’s as if they’re without the capacity to feel pain or joy and taking their lives in the most disgustingly inhumane ways.

 “And this is all done to give first world consumers as Mc Donalds puts it “more moo for less moolah”.
 So if I believe in a fairer world and to see the logical extension of my politics, it would be a total contradiction to eat meat and dairy.”